Facilitator-Cards/facilitator-cards/content/blog/using-stream-deck-for-zoom-facilitation-learnings-from-the-brain-jam.md

 author = "Meg Bolger"
 categories = "resources"
 date = 2021-06-01T07:00:00Z
-description = "How Stream Deck can be a co-facilitator app and tips and tricks on how to use Stream Deck as a virtual facilitator." facebook_discussion = "" featured_image = "/img/blog/img_8293.jpg" images = []
+description = "How Stream Deck can be a co-facilitator app and tips on how to use Stream Deck as a virtual facilitator." facebook_discussion = "" featured_image = "/img/blog/img_8293.jpg" images = []